 As I write this article, I’m in a very remote location on a road I have driven many times before, maybe 100 miles from nowhere.
 As I drive down this road, I can see the places where everyone goes.
 The places that are in the books.
 The places that we’ve all frequently seen in photography forums.
 But as I’m out here, I’m slowing way down and looking for special locations that fewer people have seen and that can possibly be captured in a unique and wonderful way.
 That is what gets me jazzed!
 As much as I love popular places/icons and finding unique perspectives on them, I’m far more excited about finding new stuff.
 Don’t buy into the idea that there’s no more new stuff out there.

 Someone recently told me that there is nothing new to photograph in the American Southwest.
 This made me laugh.
-In the last month, I’ve found five new exciting locations with wonderful formations and landscapes that I have never seen photographed.
+In the last month, I’ve found five new exciting locations with wonderful landscape photography formations that I have never seen photographed.
 How did I find them?
 In most cases I used Google Earth Pro, ventured out to the locations, and spent time hiking around with no agenda.

-So… step one is to get off the beaten path, find some new subject matter, and allow originality to be the motivation for your photographic adventure.
+So… step one is to get off the beaten path, find some new landscape photography subject matter, and allow originality to be the motivation for your photographic adventure.

 Tip #2: It’s All About Passion